-Note: The defrost button will also activate the heated side mirrors.
+Note: The defrost button will also activate the heated side mirrors for up to 15 min if the CCU controls are not changed

 Temperature control dial

 Note: It is not recommended to activate the air conditioning when the ambient temperature is less than 59°F (15°C).
 If the air conditioning is activated when the ambient temperature is less than 32°F (0°C), the climate control system will show the current air conditioning setting on the display, but the cooling compressor will not activate.